snail007/proxy_admin_free/README.md

 Configuration file path:

-Linux && MacOS is located in /etc/gpfa/app.toml
+Linux && MacOS is located in /etc/gpaf/app.toml

-Windows is located at C:\gpfa\app.toml
+Windows is located at C:\gpaf\app.toml

 You can configure the listening port and logging.